Rob2U/style_transfer/README.md

 Dataset for content images: [http://cocodataset.org/#download](http://cocodataset.org/#download)

+&nbsp;

-### Paper — Perceptual Losses for Real-Time Style Transfer and Super-Resolution — summary
+# Paper — Perceptual Losses for Real-Time Style Transfer and Super-Resolution — summary

-### Image Transformation Problem: How to determine the loss of the output image (given the label image)
+## Image Transformation Problem: How to determine the loss of the output image (given the label image)

 1. ***Train Feed-Forward CNN and determine loss on per pixel basis***